loukesio/testing_datasets/README.md

-# testing_datasets
+## Training data-sets

-How many times you have thought that you need a small dataset for testing purposes?
+How often have you thought you need a small dataset for testing purposes?

 ### Download the E. coli whole genome FASTQ files from Illumina's website